-Death Valley (1982) is an American horror feature film starring Catherine Hicks, Edward Herrmann, Peter Billingsley, Stephen McHattie, Paul Le Mat, Mary Steelsmith and Earl W. Smith.
+Death Valley (1982) is an American slasher horror film starring Catherine Hicks, Edward Herrmann, Peter Billingsley, Stephen McHattie, Paul Le Mat, Mary Steelsmith and Earl W. Smith.
 It was directed by Dick Richards and written by Richard Rothstein.

 The chilling soundtrack score was composed by television composer Dana Kaproff.

 Divorcee Paul Stanton has talked his son Billy into being sent off on holiday (of sorts) to California to join his Mother, Sally and her old high school sweetheart (and current new boyfriend) Mike who are going into Arizona.

 Deciding on checking out Death Valley, they’ve yet to find out that it is currently the new stamping grounds of cowboy serial killer (wearing a stetson and a neckerchief to hide his identity) and his equally demented twin.
 Both have just done away with a teenage couple residing at an abandoned gold mine (with the aid of the couple’s own chopping knife).
 Billy, stretching his legs, stumbles across their camper filled with death, missing the carnage he comes across a frog pendant lying on a shag pile.